facejungle/equd-autotrade/README.md

+# Equd autotrade

-#Backend and also frontend for auto-trading
+## Backend and also frontend for auto-trading